Samuel Hahnemann: Development of homeopathy

 Following up the work of the Viennese physician Anton von Störck, Hahnemann tested substances for the effects they produced on a healthy individual, presupposing (as von Störck had claimed) that they may heal the same ills that they caused.
 His research led him to agree with von Störck that the toxic effects of ingested substances are often broadly parallel to certain disease states, and his exploration of historical cases of poisoning in the medical literature further implied a more generalised medicinal "law of similars".
+Through his own experiments, he concluded that various substances which created certain symptoms in overdose, those same substances when given to people with similar symptoms in specially prepared small doses resulted in a healing effect.
 He later devised methods of diluting the drugs he was testing in order to mitigate their toxic effects.
 He claimed that these dilutions when prepared according to his technique of "potentization" using dilution and succussion (vigorous shaking), were still effective in alleviating the same symptoms in the sick.
 His more systematic experiments with dose reduction really commenced around 1800–01 when, on the basis of his "law of similars," he had begun using Ipecacuanha for the treatment of coughs and Belladonna for scarlet fever.

 He first published an article about the homeopathic approach in a German-language medical journal in 1796.
 Following a series of further essays, he published in 1810 "Organon of the Rational Art of Healing", followed over the years by four further editions entitled The Organon of the Healing Art, the first systematic treatise and containing all his detailed instructions on the subject.
 A 6th Organon edition, unpublished during his lifetime and dating from February 1842, was only published many years after his death.
 It consisted of a 5th Organon containing extensive handwritten annotations.
 The Organon is widely regarded as a remodelled form of an essay he published in 1806 called "The Medicine of Experience", which had been published in Hufeland's Journal.
 Of the Organon, Robert Ellis Dudgeon states it "was an amplification and extension of his "Medicine of Experience", worked up with greater care, and put into a more methodical and aphoristic form, after the model of the Hippocratic writings."